Twilight Zone: The Movie: Segment two

+The second segment is a remake of the episode "Kick the Can".

 An old man named Mr. Bloom has just moved into Sunnyvale Retirement Home.
 He listens to the other elders reminisce about the joys they experienced in their youth.
 Bloom insists that being elderly should not, and need not, prevent them from enjoying life.
 He invites them to join him, later that night, for a game of kick the can.
-Leo Conroy objects, saying that they cannot engage in physical activity because they are all elderly.
+All agree; however, a grumpy man named Leo Conroy who is fairly skeptical in his outlook on life objects to this, saying that they cannot engage in physical activity because they are all elderly and not children anymore.

 While Mr. Conroy sleeps, Mr. Bloom gathers the rest of the residents outside and plays the game, during which they are transformed into childhood versions of themselves.
 They are ecstatic to be young again, engaging in activities they enjoyed long ago, but their thoughts soon turn to practical matters such as where they will spend the night, since they will no longer be welcomed in the retirement home, and their families will not recognize them.
 They ask to be their true age again, and Mr. Bloom grants their wish, satisfied that, as with himself, their minds will remain young.
-Leo Conroy wakes up and notices that one resident, Mr. Agee, has opted to remain young.
-Conroy asks for Agee to take him along, but Agee tells him that such is impossible.
+Conroy wakes up and notices that one resident, Mr. Agee, has opted to remain young.
+Conroy asks for Agee to take him along, but Agee tells him that such a thing is impossible.
+Conroy finally realizes that he does not have to stop enjoying life because of his old age.

-The next morning, Mr. Bloom finds Conroy kicking a can around the yard – having changed his outlook on life; Bloom breaks the fourth wall to assure the audience that "He'll get it."
+The next morning, Mr. Bloom finds Conroy happily kicking a can around the yard; Bloom breaks the fourth wall to assure the audience that "He'll get it."
 Bloom then departs from Sunnyvale for another retirement home, in order to spread his good-natured magic among other senior citizens.